Yoast/archive/readme.txt

 Release Date: August 4th, 2016

 * Bugfixes
 	* Fixes a security issue where an admin could XSS another admin by saving a setting.
+Thanks [Robert Abela](https://twitter.com/robertabela) from [Netsparker](https://www.netsparker.com/) for reporting and responsibly disclosing this issue.
 	* Fixes a PHP notice in the settings and on the frontend.
 	* Fixes a bug where the translations where not loaded.